chrisj-skinner/apixu-node-api-weather-app/README.md

 # Apixu Node api Weather App

-Apixu Node api Weather App is a node app with a difference - displaying the current weather report for a given loaction(s) in an extremly polite (totally non sacastic) English way.
+Apixu Node api Weather App is a node app with a difference - displaying the current weather report for a given location(s) in an extremely polite (totally non sarcastic) English way.

 ### Version
 0.0.1